 Foreign companies with workers at Norwegian building or construction sites need specific ID cards for their workers to avoid fines and workers being denied access to the sites.
 Before the ID cards can be issued, the foreign company must register with the Central Coordinating Register for Legal Entities, report their contracts and workers on RF-1198, register an orderer with the card issuer, and order the cards correctly using an online portal.

 The process to order ID cards may take time, and there is the possibility that the order will be rejected.
-Thus, foreign companies with assignments at Norwegian building or construction sites, should register and report to Norwegian authorities as early and meticulously as possible.
+Thus, foreign companies with assignments at Norwegian building or construction sites, should register and report to Norwegian authorities as early and diligently as possible.